Arize-ai/LLMTest_NeedleInAHaystack/README.md

 ```
 We've switched out the Evals to use Phoenix:
 https://github.com/Arize-ai/phoenix
-- The Evaluations which in the original took 3-4 days to run now run in 2 hours (Phoenix is fast on batches)
+- The Evaluations which in the original took 3-4 days to run now run in minutes to 1 hours (Phoenix is fast on batches)
 - The Evaluation was modified so that the needle uses a different random number for every generation.
 - We also added a random city, so the question changes as does the random number
 - The random number and city were designed to make sure responses were not cached and retrievals were "real"